 The Takeaway

-Cash helps you contain your spending to the money you actually own.
+Cash can help you contain your spending to the money you actually own.
 This can potentially limit the amount of debt you’d take on through credit.
 It can also offer convenience when it comes to shopping through cash-only merchants.
 The caveat is the risk you’re taking on if the cash is lost or stolen since it can be difficult to get back.

 FAQ